 Overall impacts to terrestrial biodiversity are likely to be nominal, with loss resulting from removal or pruning of some Milkwood Trees and remnant Dune Thicket.
-As indicated in Figure 36 & Figure 37, the proposed activity will require clearing of some remnant dune thicket areas in order to construct the building extensions, additional parking, public ablution facilities and beach shower for both the preferred and alternative Site Development Plans.
+As indicated in Error!
+Reference source not found. & Error!
+Reference source not found., the proposed activity will require clearing of some remnant dune thicket areas in order to construct the building extensions, additional parking, public ablution facilities and beach shower for both the preferred and alternative Site Development Plans.
 The difference in impact between the preferred and alternative Site Development Plans will be negligible.